Schoolyard Justice

 A few weeks had passed and the nerds hadn't only been expelled from their Jr. High school, but their parents had also been summoned to court.
 Donny had sued all three families for five million in damages.
 When the boys and their parents arrived at the courthouse, they were greeted by Donny in a full leg cast with a huge smile on his face.

 The Judge was Donny's great uncle.
-After a two day trial, the jury found the three boys guilty, and Judge Barretta passed his sentence.
-"Since the parents of these degenerates do not have the funds Daniel Barretta is entitled to, they will be sentenced to work ten years in a hard labor camp owned by Daniel's parents.
+After a two day trial, the jury found the three boys guilty, and Judge Varretta passed his sentence.
+"Since the parents of these degenerates do not have the funds Donny Varretta is entitled to, they will be sentenced to work ten years in a hard labor camp owned by Donny's parents.
 As the parents will be living full time at the labor camp, these three boys will be emancipated immediately, and sent to three different boarding schools; one in Malaysia, one in Cambodia, and one in Luxembourg.
-Court is adjourned," Judge Barretta concluded, hitting his gavel down three times.
+Court is adjourned," Judge Varretta concluded, hitting his gavel down three times.

 The parents looked at the three nerds one last time, their teeth gritted and eyes furious.
 The bailiff and his guards cuffed them and took them out screaming.
 The boys would never see their parents again.